Module typecheck

 return.
 The

-argument behaves just like the coreerror
+levelargument behaves just like the coreerrorfunction.Parameters:

 - name string function to callout in error message